Lady sings the bass...

 • Sparda-Jazzaward with Charlotte Illinger (2017)

-• Bachelor of Jazz Performing Artist Folkwang University Of The Arts (2017)
+• Bachelor of Jazz Performing Artist Folkwang Universität der Künste (2017)

 • Haestens Jazzaward with Charlotte Illinger (2016)

-• Final Junger Deutsche Jazzpreis with Pascal Bartoszak quartet (2015)
+• Final of the Young German Jazz Award with Pascal Bartoszak Quartet (2015)

 • WDR-Big Band, Zimmer frei ab 18 (2014)